Wind Mitigation Retrofit Solutions in South Florida

 12. How do hurricane straps differ from clips?

-Clips connect one side of the truss to the wall, while straps wrap completely around, creating a stronger and more secure connection.
+Clips connect one side of the truss to the wall, whereas straps wrap completely around, creating a stronger and more secure connection.

 13. Can hurricane straps be added to existing homes?

 Yes.
-Professional retrofitting can add straps to older homes to bring them up to modern wind mitigation standards.
+Professional retrofitting can add straps to older homes, bringing them up to modern wind mitigation standards.

 14. Are hurricane straps more effective than clips?

-Both provide strong wind resistance, but straps generally offer superior protection due to their continuous tie design.
+Both provide strong wind resistance, but straps generally offer superior protection because of their continuous tie design.

 15. How long do hurricane straps last?

-Made from galvanized or stainless steel, hurricane straps are designed to last the lifetime of your roof when properly installed.
+Made from galvanized or stainless steel, hurricane straps are designed to last the lifetime of your roof, provided they are properly installed.

 Roof-to-Wall Retrofit